ogulcanturan/Ogu.Compressions/README.md

 > [!NOTE]
 > When using multiple http delegating handlers, the order matters.
 To decompress the response body (including error responses), place the decompression handler before the resilience handler (e.g., StandardResilienceHandler).
 If you have custom handlers (like logging or authentication), they should go before the decompression handler so they can run first.

+> [!NOTE]
+> Automatic decompression is built into HttpClientHandler.
+If the Api uses standard content encodings like gzip, deflate, or br, you can configure HttpClientHandler accordingly, and there's no need to use a decompression handler.
+> `services.AddHttpClient().ConfigureHttpClientDefaults(opts => opts.ConfigurePrimaryHttpMessageHandler(() => new HttpClientHandler { AutomaticDecompression = DecompressionMethods.All }));`

 ### Known Encoding Mappings